katsumi-neko/fedora-guide-docs/setup-guides/virtualization.md

 ## Creating and Using Virtual Machines
 * It is far easier to use the Virtual Machine Manager GUI application to manage your virtual machines.
 This is installed in the steps above
 * If you prefer a command line based method of managing virtual machines, [this guide](https://docs.fedoraproject.org/en-US/quick-docs/virtualization-getting-started/#_creating_virtual_machines/) will help you do this.

+### Sources
+* Official Fedora Virtualization Guide https://docs.fedoraproject.org/en-US/quick-docs/virtualization-getting-started/